Projected Inventory Level Policies for Lost Sales Inventory Systems: Asymptotic Optimality in Two Regimes: Numerical Results

 \cite{Zipkin2008numeric} provides a test-bed to compare the performance of notable policies for the canonical lost sales inventory model.
 This test-bed has relatively small instances as the performance of all policies including the optimal policy are evaluated numerically.
 This test-bed has two demand distributions, Poisson and geometric, both with mean 5.
 The holding cost is fixed at $h=1$ and the other parameters are varied as a full factorial: $\tau\in\{1,2,3,4\}$, $p\in\{4,9,19,39\}$ leading to a total of 32 instances. \cite{Zipkin2008numeric} report the performance of notable policies advocated in literature (e.g. \cite{Morton1971,Levietal2008MOOR,HuhJankiraman2011}).
 Here we report on the base-stock policy, constant order policy, myopic policy, capped base-stock policy, and the PIL policy.
 The myopic policy is the best performing policy in Zipkin's test-bed that has intuitive appeal.
 The myopic policy places an order in period $t$ to minimize the projected cost in period $t+\tau$ given the current state.
 The myopic policy is defined formally as:

 The capped base-stock policy is formally defined as

 The capped-base-stock policy is also asymptotically optimal both as $p\to\infty$ and as $\tau\to\infty$, as is intuitively clear as the parameters of this policy can be set to mimic either a base-stock policy (by setting the cap $r$ arbitrarily high) or as a constant order policy (by setting the base-stock level $S$ arbitrarily high).
-We use Matlab's solver ``fmincon'' to find the `best' parameters for the capped base-stock policy, which is the same solver used by \cite{xin2019}.
-The parameter of the PIL policy is optimized by the single dimensional ``fminbnd'' solver in Matlab.
 Table \ref{tab:zipkin} reports the performance of these policies.
+The performance of the best capped base-stock policies reported in Table \ref{tab:zipkin} are taken from \cite{xin2019}.
+He found the optimized parameters by using Matlab's solver ``fmincon''.
+We also replicated these results but found that whether we found the same policy performance depends on the initial solution provided to the solver.
+This indicates that the non-convexity of $C(\cbs^{S,r})$ in $S$ and $r$ can be a challenge.

 The performance of the PIL policy is closest to optimal with an average optimality gap of 0.6\% whereas the base-stock policy has an average optimality gap of 3.5\%, the myopic policy of 2.8\% and the capped base-stock policy of 0.7\%.
 The average performance of the best constant order policy is quite poor with an average optimality gap of 47.4\%.
 It appears that the PIL policy has attractive asymptotic properties as well as superior empirical performance compared to state of the art heuristics.